Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 ### Structure of a Chunker

-Well it's pretty simple.
-You see, Nemo Chunkers are simple python functions, whose skeleton is something like the following
+Well, it's pretty simple.
+You see, Nemo Chunkers are simple python functions, whose skeleton is something like the following.

 ```python
 def nemo_chunker(text, getreffs):